-For a thorough discussion on how to teach verb tenses to ESL and EFL students, see Teaching ESL Verb Tenses.
+For a thorough discussion on how to teach verb tenses to ESL and EFL students, see my page on Teaching ESL Verb Tenses.

 The Future Perfect Continuous (or Future Perfect Progressive) is constructed this way:

-Here are some examples of Future Perfect Continuous verbs with I, you, he/she/it, they, and we.
+Here are some examples of ESL Future Perfect Continuous verbs with I, you, he/she/it, they, and we.

 Here are the Future Perfect Continuous forms all English language students must learn.